jdrizin/saiks-artocarpus/README.charconvert.md

 ## examples

 You can find some example files in the example/ directory.
 Headers get stripped in the script.
+The states.csv has images, so pass -i to the script.